 Table of Contents

 Anemia is the most common blood disorder in the United States.
 It affects your red blood cells and hemoglobin.
-This is the protein in red blood cells that carries oxygen from your lungs to the rest of your body.
+Hemoglobin is the protein in red blood cells that carries oxygen from your lungs to the rest of your body.
 You need iron in order to make hemoglobin.
 Most people who have anemia have a shortage of iron.
 This condition is called iron deficiency anemia.

 There are a few other types of anemia, including: